preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 .. image:: glossary-example-info.png

-In this example, there's a REDA MORE link that links to the IT Helpdesk organization page, for even more information.
+In this example, there's a READ MORE link that links to the IT Helpdesk organization page, for even more information.

-Also, if you plan to use the new block "Taxonomy navigation" you need to set up the taxonomies to be used for navigation here.

 Settings
 ****************